Skip to main content

 What Physical Therapist Assistants Do

-PTAs assist the physical therapist in the treatment of individuals of all ages, from newborns to people at the end of life.
+Physical therapist assistants help physical therapist in the treatment of individuals of all ages, from newborns to people at the end of life.
 Many patients have injuries, disabilities, or other health conditions that need treatment.
-But PTAs also care for people who simply want to become healthier and to prevent future problems.

-The physical therapist is responsible for the services provided by the PTA.
-A PT will examine each individual and develop a treatment plan to improve their ability to move, reduce or manage pain, restore function, and prevent disability.
+A physical therapist will examine the patient and develop a treatment plan to improve their ability to move, reduce or manage pain, restore function, and prevent disability.
+Physical therapist assistant will work with the patient to implement the treatment plan, collect data, and provide feedback to the physical therapist.

-PTAs can have a profound effect on people’s lives.
-They help people achieve fitness goals, regain or maintain their independence, and lead active lives.
+Physical therapist assistants can have a profound effect on people's lives.
+They help people achieve movement goals, regain or maintain their independence, and lead active lives.

 Visit ChoosePT.com, APTA’s official consumer information website, to learn more about the benefits of physical therapy.